shreytheshreyas/tp/docs/UserGuide.md

 Project ID does not exist!
 _____________________________________________________________________________________
 ```

 ### 3.1.5.
-Adding a deadline to a project: `deadline`
+Adding a deadline to a project: `deadline` (Samuel Leow Wei Han)
+Deadlines make clear of when and what you are expected to deliver.
+Failing to meet them can result in bad business reputation and should not be tolerated.
-With multiple projects that you have to work on, you want to be able to keep track of these projects and deliver them to your clients on time.
+With multiple projects to work on, you want to be able to keep track of these projects and deliver them to your clients on time.
 You can simply add a deadline to an existing project.
-We will sort the projects in the list for you according to their deadlines in order for you to know which projects are the most urgent.
+We will sort the projects in the list for you according to their deadlines to inform you the projects that are most urgent.

+You can add a deadline to a specified project with the command shown below.

 > :exclamation: The project must exist before a deadline can be added.